basiqio-oss/Basiq-docs/docs/Basiq Developer Hub/intro/what-the-api-does-and-doesnt-do.md

 ---
 # What the Basiq API can do for you

-&nbsp;

 ## ✅  Account verification

 Instantly verify account ownership and balances in real time to improve the user experience and mitigate fraud and risk.
 Use this to automate responsible lending, reduce dishonour fees for payments and improve collections.

 ## ✅  Data aggregation for single view of customer finances

 Access and aggregate all your customers financial data in one place to get a single view of customer finances.
 Use this to build or add PFM (Personal Financial Management) functionality and provide more tailored product offerings and recommendations.

 ## ✅  Provide ongoing access to customer data

 Secure ongoing access to reliable account, transaction and identity data from +100 institutions in real-time to deliver more engaging and personalised experiences